WHAT COLORS ARE BEST FOR SOUTHERN EXPOSURE?

 If you’re looking for the perfect shade of white for your south-facing room, this could be it.
 White Dove is a soft, warm white that’s popular on walls, cabinets, trims, and even exteriors!
 White Dove is warm, but it’s not as cream-yellow as some, not as stark or cold as others.
 And while it will definitely pick up some of your southern sun’s warmth, it doesn’t go as creamy as many other whites.

-Did you know that SAMPLIZE PEEL & STICK paint samples are more affordable than sample pots and EASIER to use?
+Did you know that SAMPLIZE PEEL & STICK paint samples are more affordable than sample pots and EASIER?

 Plus, they get delivered to your doorstep in 1 DAY!